axians/microservicebus-tutorial/GettingStarted.md

 ```
 And delete the rest of the code inside the function.

 9. To make a more accurate measurement, we want to make two readings and calculate the average.
-Straight after your last line of code, at line 22, add the following.
+Straight after your last line of code, at line 22, add the following:
 ```
 //Set delay for second Measure setTimeout(function () {